alpha1125/mercurePhp/readme.md

 # Excercise for the reader
-Docker will need to hardened, this is using the official image.
+* Docker will need to hardened, this is using the official image.
+* Meaning, you'll either need to setup nginx/haproxy, to handle the SSL, or use a different image.
+AND supply your own certs.